fagiodarkie/exaltered-nirvana-computing/README.md

 ## Mathematical problem
 Given a dice roll `ndk` (where `n` is the number of dice and `k` the sides for each die, e.g. `3d6` for a roll of `3` dice with `6` sides) and a probability `p`, we want to know the value `D` such that the sum of dice values is greater than `D` `p`% of the times.

+The formulae used here were taken from https://www.lucamoroni.it/the-dice-roll-sum-problem/.
+Thank you Luca!

 ## Technical details

 ### Dependencies